cchurch/api-docs/source/includes/_api_account.md

 session_duration		| int      		| Session duration in minutes.
 Session duration of 0 means 'stay logged in forever' holiday					| array[string] | List of dates that during which holidays are observed.
 Format for dates is YYYYMMDD work_days				| array[string] | String of length 7.
 Each position in the string corresponds to a day of the week.
 Monday is position 0, Tuesday is position 1, etc...
 Each character in the string can have a value of 1 or 0.
 1 means that this day is a work day. work_hours				| array[string] | Two entries.
 Each entry contains a time expressed in local time.
-The first entry in the list is the work day start time .
+The first entry in the list is the work day start time.
 The second entry in the ist is the stop time.
 Times are represented using a 24 hour clock and are formatted as HHMM.
 For example, 8AM would be 0800 and 5PM would be 1700. alert_mode 				| array[string] | List of possible alert modes as defined for this account. active_alert_mode 		| string      	| Must be blank or one of the values defined in alert_mode list. default_colo			| string      	| Name of the colo in which this account data for this account will be stored by default.